- 1 Homeschooling Lesson Plans in 4 Steps

 There is a need for planning but if you are able to maintain your household (put a list together for grocery shopping, keep track of your kids and their extra-curricular activities and can follow a recipe to make your favorite meal), you have the skills necessary to do the amount of planning it takes to put together homeschooling lesson plans that work for your family!

 Remember, lesson planning is nothing more than creating a recipe to teach what you are going to teach and when.
 That’s it.
 The amount of detail that goes into it is up to you.
 It’s simply a plan.
 That’s it.

 If you’ve never planned lessons before, it can take practice but over time you’ll learn what works and what doesn’t along the way.
 It’s all part of the journey…and what a wonderful journey it is!!

 What are your best tips for creating homeschooling lesson plans?

-This is day 19 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 19 of my Homeschooling 101 Series.
+Don’t forget to enter the giveaway (ends 5/5/19) and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 CHSH-Teach.com was created in 2010 by Lynda Ackert, a Christian wife, mother and veteran educator of 20+ years.
 She began her career as a public school teacher and taught both in the states and overseas for the Department of Defense before becoming a mother at the age of 33.
 It was at that time she began homeschooling.
 As part of her passion for teaching, she discovered her love for creating educational materials for teachers and homeschoolers and has chosen to give back to the educational community through her efforts to create and maintain this community.